 • Advanced nursing leadership skills

-The University of Massachusetts-Lowell offers a Post Baccalaureate DNP with a concentration in Family Nurse Practitioner (FNP), designed for nurses aiming to expand their leadership in healthcare.
-This hybrid program blends online coursework with on-campus intensives, focusing on evidence-based practice, health policy, and leadership.
+UMass Lowell's hybrid Post Baccalaureate DNP with a Family Nurse Practitioner concentration is designed for nurses seeking to expand their healthcare leadership.
+This program blends online coursework with on-campus intensives, focusing on evidence-based practice, health policy, and leadership development.
 Admission requires a BSN, 3.0 GPA, Massachusetts RN license, and an introductory statistics course.
-The program prepares graduates to improve healthcare outcomes and reduce disparities, with a strong emphasis on cultural competency.
-Full-time students can complete it in 4 years, part-time in 5.
-It's a great fit for nurses seeking advanced practice roles with a focus on family care.
+The program prepares graduates to improve healthcare outcomes and reduce disparities with strong cultural competency emphasis.
+No entrance exam is required for this advanced practice program.

 • Hybrid program format.